mjf/hashtag/README.md

 - `{ type: 'unwrapped', text: string }` for unwrapped hashtags
 - `null` if no valid hashtag found

-The `tag` field contains unescaped text.
+The `text` field contains unescaped text.

 **Example:**